ayushdiagarwal/studentStore/README.md

 - [ ] My hostel section
 - [ ] Pagination / lazy-loading
 - [ ] Product search and filtering (by category, price, location, tags)
+- [ ] Allow user to delete a listing and also the image should be deleted from cloudinary.
 - [ ] Allow user to add multiples images while uploading a product.
 - [ ] Product sorting (by date, price, popularity)
 - [ ] Product favorites/wishlist functionality